couchbase/n1fty/flex/NOTES.md

 - "ANY AND EVERY v IN expr SATISFIES condition END" syntax, which is considered to always need filtering.

-- handling UNNEST's (which is similar to ANY-IN-SATISFIES).
+- handling UNNEST's (handled similarly to ANY-IN-SATISFIES).

 - handling LET / common table expressions.